AlibabaCloudDocs/elasticsearch/intl.en-US/Elasticsearch Instances Management/Plug-ins/Built-in plug-ins/Use the aliyun-knn plug-in.md

     **Note:**

     -   The [kernel version](/intl.en-US/AliES Kernel/AliES release notes.md) is different from the version of the apack plug-in.
-You can run the GET\_cat /plugins?v command to obtain the version of the apack plug-in.
+You can run the GET \_cat/plugins?v command to obtain the version of the apack plug-in.
     -   Before you install the aliyun-knn plug-in, make sure that the data node specifications of your cluster are 2 vCPUs and 8 GiB of memory or higher.
 The specifications of 2 vCPUs and 8 GiB of memory are used only for functional tests.
 In a production environment, the data node specifications of your cluster must be 4 vCPUs and 16 GiB of memory or higher.
 If the data node specifications of your cluster do not meet these requirements, upgrade the data nodes in your cluster.
 For more information, see [Upgrade the configuration of a cluster](/intl.en-US/Elasticsearch Instances Management/Upgrade or downgrade a cluster/Upgrade the configuration of a cluster.md).
 -   Your cluster and the indexes that you want to store on the cluster are planned.
 For more information, see [Index planning](#section_x17_tbz_22y) and [Cluster planning](#section_ae0_2bt_ki4).